Annex-Engineering/Constellation/Supernova/README.md

 ![Supernova Pinout](Gallery/supernova_pinout_R1.png)

 ## Flashing Klipper to the Raspberry Pico

+> :warning: **If you are using a Raspberry Pi model 4 for Klipper**: Get a good quality USB hub to connect the constellation hardware.
+The Pi model 4 has a mediocre USB chip that can cause issues in this setup.

 To compile the micro-controller code, start by running these commands on the Raspberry Pi: